Malovište: Pelister’s Picturesque Vlach Village

 The Pelister National Park isn’t just home to mountains, forests, and wild animals, but also to people.
 The Vlach town of Malovište is a few miles within the park’s boundaries.
 We spent half a day here, meeting the locals, and enjoying the ultra-throwback feel of a town that time forgot.

-The Vlachs who still make up the bulk of Malovište’s population are an ethnic minority originally from Romania.
-They’re also known as Wallachians or Aromanians, and their settlements are scattered throughout the Balkans.
+The Vlachs who still make up the bulk of Malovište’s population are an ethnic minority, also known as Wallachians or Aromanians, and their settlements are scattered throughout the Balkans.
 Their language is similar to Romanian, and on a different linguistic branch than the Slavic tongue spoken by the majority of Macedonians.

 We arrived in Malovište after a gorgeous drive through the national park, and parked our car near the sign which welcomes visitors.
 Although there’s been a recent effort to attract tourists, this is still the kind of place where a foreign face attracts a lot of attention — from the villagers, as well as from their dogs, cats, chickens, goats and donkeys.

 Within no time, we were chatting with an older couple who seemed happy for any excuse to pause their outdoor chores (him chopping wood, her brushing the steps).
 “Chatting” might be an exaggerated way to describe an interchange that didn’t progress much beyond “hello” and “tourist,” but we did manage to get her name (Guinevere) along with what we assumed was a suggestion to visit the town’s church, the Sveta Petka.